cgnarendiran/cgnarendiran.github.io/_posts/2022-11-01-guided-diffusion-models-part1.md

 ## What's underneath?
 - During the forward diffusion process $q$, we take a good image $x_0$, destroy and add noise to it sequentially little by little to get an isotropic gaussian noise image $x_T$ ($t=0,1,2,...,T$).
 Here isotropic means that it looks same in all directions (mathematically, $\boldsymbol{\Sigma} = \sigma^2 \boldsymbol{I}$)
-- During the reverse diffusion process $p_\theta$ we use a neural network to transform from noise $x_T$ back to the original image $x_0$, sequentially.
+- During the reverse diffusion process $p_\theta$ we use a neural network to transform from noise $x_T$ back to the original image $x_0$, sequentially

+![alt](/images/blog10/inner_working.png){: .center-image }
+![alt](/images/blog10/inner_working1.png){: .center-image }
+*Figure 3: Forward and reverse diffusion processes.*

-We can see that the forward diffusion is defined below as a Gaussian process (information destruction and noise addition).
-Since we know that the forward and reverse process look the same under micro conditions, we can model the reverse process by a Gaussian as well!
+We can see that in the forward diffusion, each successive image is sampled from a Gaussian distribution which is dependent on the previous image and noise (information destruction and noise addition).
+Since we know that the forward and reverse process look the same under micro conditions, we can model the reverse diffusion by a Gaussian as well!
 How neat.
-The mean and variance of this Gaussian is obtained by transforming the input image $x_t$ by a neural network with learnable parameters $\theta$.
+The mean and variance of this reverse Gaussian distribution is obtained by transforming the input image $x_t$ by a neural network with learnable parameters $\theta$.
 Why Gaussian though?
 Why not Uniform, Laplace, Poisson or other distributions?
 That's because Gaussian noise is [quite common](https://homepages.inf.ed.ac.uk/rbf/CVonline/LOCAL_COPIES/VELDHUIZEN/node11.html) in imaging systems.
 Also, in these equations below, $\{\beta_t \in (0,1) \}^T_{t=1}$ is diffusion scheduling parameter that determines how much noise is added and how much destruction is happening.

-![alt](/images/blog10/inner_working.png){: .center-image }
-![alt](/images/blog10/inner_working1.png){: .center-image }
-*Figure 3: Forward and reverse diffusion processes.*

 ## Tricks
 There are couple of tricks to make the training and sampling of these models easier.
 Some of these are as follows: